Things to Do in Kuala Lumpur

 - Central market (pasar seni)

-Let's meet and start at Chan She Shu Yuan Ancestor Hall, and we will share with you some basic Chinese cultures and customs.
+Let's meet and start at Chan She Shu Yuan Ancestor Hall, we will share with you some basic Chinese cultures and customs.

 Then we will visit Gurdwara Sahib Sikhs Temple, an unique temple follow by Kwai Chai Hong (Little Devil's Lane)).